marko-js/marko/README.md

 ## Helpers

-Since Raptor Template files compile into CommonJS modules, any Node.js module can be "imported" into a template for use as a helper module.
+Since Marko template files compile into CommonJS modules, any Node.js module can be "imported" into a template for use as a helper module.
 For example, given the following helper module:

 _src/util.js_:
 ```javascript